What to Do If You’re Under Investigation or Facing UCMJ Charges

 Civilian Court vs. Military Court

 Civilian courts and military courts are two distinct legal systems that operate under different sets of rules and procedures.
-Here are some of the key differences between civilian court and military court:
+Here are some of the key differences between civilian courts and military courts:

 - Jurisdiction: Civilian courts have jurisdiction over a wide range of criminal and civil cases that involve civilians, while military courts have jurisdiction over criminal cases that involve military personnel who have violated the Uniform Code of Military Justice (UCMJ).